derde/kjvtex/README.md

  * made for reading: i.e. the fewest possible intrusions into the text.

 Specific features to reduce length and print cost:
 * Verses continue on the same line.
 This reflects the form of the original (no verse divisions), and encourages regular reading over proof-texting.
-* Over 31k verses with random lengths, this shortens the print by around 14k lines, and at 110 lines per page, that's 127 pages or so saved.
+Over 31k verses with random lengths, this shortens the print by around 14k lines, and at 110 lines per page, that's 127 pages or so saved.
 * Embedded verse numbers (these are printed in a smaller font, and raised, so that they are visually distinct.
 * No paragraph headings: these both tend to be tendentious (adj. having or showing a definite tendency, bias, or purpose), and take up print space
-* Chapter numbers use drop-caps
+* Chapter numbers use drop-caps, rather than CHAPTER 1 in a space between the text.
 * New books of the Bible start on same page as the previous book ended (66 books that don't start on a new page should save around 30 pages)
 * No maps (yes, those are indeed on the end papers, but you don't have to print them, you know, and not printing saves)
-* Acrostic psalms (ps 119) has just the Hebrew letter.
+* Acrostic psalms (ps 119) have just the Hebrew letter.
+* No "OLD TESTAMENT" and "NEW TESTAMENT" title pages.

 Other features:
 * No paragraph titles (same as headings, but at the top of the page: they tend to be wrong and unhelpful)
 * Print table of contents block down outer margin to identify signature selection errors.
-This is a nondescript little black block ... a shade of grey might be better ...
+This is a nondescript little black block that extends into the bleed area ... a shade of grey might be better ...

 ## Tradeoffs in printing:
 Some general ideas about the tradeoffs to print in good quality using the least physical material: